+If you are taking regular medication, it is important that you are aware of our policy for requesting more medication.
 All prescriptions must be requested in writing and you should allow two working days before collection.
-There are a number of ways repeat prescriptions can be requested:

-Putting your repeat prescription request in the box in the waiting room.
-Medication on the repeat system can be requested by ticking the items required on the list attached to the prescription.
+Put in the box in the waiting room: Medication on the repeat system can be requested by ticking the item required on the list attached to the prescription.
 For all other requests the name and address of the patient and the name, strength and dosage of the medication is needed.

-Arranging through one of the nine local pharmacies to collect your prescription for you.
-You will need to arrange this initially with your Pharmacist.
-For a list of Pharmacies with which we have a collection arrangement, please ask at reception.
+Arrange through your local pharmacies to order and collect your prescriptions for you: For a list of pharmacies with which we have a collection arrangement, see our website www.parksidegrouppractice.co.uk or ask at reception.